perftool-incubator/multiplex/README.md

 Multiplex requires a JSON file with the following format:
 ```
 {
+    "common":
-    "common": [
+    [
         {
             "name": "global",
+            "params":
-        "params": [
+            [
+                {
-        { "arg": "bs", "vals": [ "4k", "8k" ] },
+                    "arg": "bs", "vals": [ "4k", "8k" ]
+                },
+                {
-        { "arg": "rw", "vals": [ "read", "write" ] }
+                    "arg": "rw", "vals": [ "read", "write" ]
+                }
             ]
         }
     ],
-    "sets": [
+    "sets":
     [
+    [
+        {
-        { "common": "global" },
+            "common": "global"
+        },
+        {
-        { "arg": "ioengine", "vals": [ "sync" ] }
+            "arg": "ioengine", "vals": [ "sync" ]
+        }
     ]
     ]
 }
 ```

-The `common` section is optional, and the `sets` section is required.
-At least one set is required.
+The `common` and the `sets` section are required.
 A set of "multi-value parameters" is included in each set.
-Each set, combined with the multi-value paramters in "common" (if it exists), will be used to expand to a new set of single-value parameters to STDOUT, like the sample generated in `JSON/bench-params-output.json`:
+Each set, combined with the multi-value paramters in "common", will be used to expand to a new set of single-value parameters to STDOUT, like the sample generated in `JSON/bench-params-output.json`:
 ```
 [
     [